 - Historical Avg PE Ratio = 17

 In the above case, although the historical pe ratio based upon the simple averages is similar to the current pe ratio, still the index is very much overvalued taking into account the cape ratio which takes the inflation-adjusted pe ratio for the past 10 yrs thus giving a better picture on the pe ratio of the index and allowing investors to take an informed decision.

 It will be better for the investors not to put their money in the current high priced market as reflected by the cape ratio and stay put till there is a correction, and the cape ratio declines a bit and comes to the normally expected pe ratio for the markets.

-You can refer the above given excel template for the detailed calculation of cape ratio.
+You can refer to the above given excel template for the detailed calculation of the cape ratio.